rust-edu/rust-edu.github.io/content/workshop/_index.md

 trying to expand the scope and quality of Rust learning and teaching are especially welcome.

-The Workshop will be streamed live to the general public and recorded for later viewing; the Workshop Proceedings will be published online.
+The Workshop will be recorded for later public viewing; the Workshop Proceedings will be published online.

 ### Topics